pradeepiyer/ray-mcp/docs/TOOLS.md

 ## Tool Parameters

 ### start_ray
-Start a new Ray cluster with head node and worker nodes. **Defaults to multi-node cluster with 2 worker nodes.**
+Start a new Ray cluster with head node and worker nodes, or connect to an existing cluster. **Defaults to multi-node cluster with 2 worker nodes.**

+**For new cluster creation:**
 ```json
 {
   "num_cpus": 1,              // Number of CPUs for head node (default: 1)